-I receive many emails by many people promoting their most recent content.
+I receive many emails from many people promoting their most recent content.
 It ranges from complete junk to okay at best.
 I’m not claiming to be the master of content creation but much of this is on a whole different level.

 This email marketing tips from the Beatles infographic was sent to me last month and it’s the first thing that’s stood out as both useful AND unique.
 The infographic is genuinely well done and put together in a creative way.